 The following Corporation Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

-Broadly, this method calculates a group’s interest allowance by replacing the fixed ratio of 30% with a group ratio percentage (GRP).
+The fixed ratio of 30% is replaced with the GRP, which is variable year on year.
 The GRP reflects the proportion that the net external interest expense of the worldwide group bears to the EBITDA of the worldwide group (based on the figures contained in the group’s consolidated accounts).

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.